 On occasion of Global World Water Day on March 22, 2020, the founder of Hallstein Water - one the best and most expensive waters worldwide - talks about quality, sustainability and the future of drinking water

-Copyright by Hallstein Wasser
+Copyright by Hallstein Water

-The artesian water von Hallstein is the result of years of searching for the best drinking water by the Muhr family.
+The artesian water pollution von Hallstein is the result of years of searching for the best drinking water by the Muhr family.
 In 1999, the Austro-American founding family committed itself to the task of providing water of the highest quality quality as well as purity, with the perfect mineralization and health benefits.
-With the Hallstein water, the family now not only offers the highest quality and most sustainable water on the market, but also caters to the new consumer behavior of conscious buyers and thus counteracts this New Luxury.
+With the Hallstein water, the family now not only offers the highest quality and most sustainable water on the market, but also caters to the new consumer behavior of conscious buyers and thus counteracts this new Luxury.